java-academy/bytecode-workshops/README.md

 This is the workshop about bases of bytecode.

-1. Please follow the instructions in Bytecode.pptx.
+1. Please follow the instructions in Bytecode.pdf.

 2. Branches contains the solutions of all exercises.